 - Social media links:

-The Equestrian Club allows equestrian enthusiasts to gather in fellowship and heighten their understanding and practice of horse riding.
+The Equestrian Club allows equestrian enthusiasts to gather in fellowship and heighten their understanding of horse riding.
 We host lessons, clinics, and competitions in horsemanship.

 Things to know